stage-tech/PiplelineFactory/README.md

 In a new AWS account execute the following setup steps:

-1. In AWS Secrets Manager add a GitHub token with read access to code and packages under `/pipeline-factory/default-github-token`

-2. Run the command:
+1. Run the command:

 ```shell
  ./deploy.sh [aws-profile-name]
 ```

+2. In AWS Secrets Manager update the secret `/pipeline-factory/default-github-token` with a GitHub token with read access to code and packages

 ## Manually deploy a pipeline via the PLF API